Non-local resources for error correction in quantum LDPC codes: Architecture for Syndrome extraction circuit

-Mixing the CNOTs of \(X\) and \(Z\) stabilizers may result in measuring the wrong operator with a global phase of `$-1$'.
-To avoid this issue, it is best to wait until all the CNOTs of \(Z\) (or \(X\)) have been applied before proceeding to CNOTs of \(X\) (or \(Z\)).
+Mixing the controlled gates of \(X\) and \(Z\) stabilizers may result in measuring the wrong operator with a global phase of \(-1\).
+To avoid this issue, it is best to wait until all the ancilla-data gates of \(Z\) (or \(X\)) have been applied before proceeding to those of \(X\) (or \(Z\)).
 In a single time step, all stabilizers along a diagonal can be measured.
 In subsequent time steps, we can move up or down along the anti-diagonal to perform the rest of the stabilizer measurements.
 This method ensures no cavity overlap and effectively parallelizes the syndrome extraction.
-For a code $[[2n^2, 2k^2]]$ obtained through the hypergraph product of a classical code $[n, k]$ with itself, all stabilizers can be measured in $2(2n - 1)$ time steps.
+For a code \([[2n^2, 2k^2]]\) obtained through the hypergraph product of a classical code \([n, k]\) with itself, all stabilizers can be measured in \(2(2n - 1)\) time steps.
 The number of stabilizers measured per time step varies with the number of checks along a diagonal.